khm/DWF-Documentation/JSON-file-format-v4.md

 CVE_* keywords are officially documented (this document), if you see one that isn’t here then it’s not an official keyword, and you can ignore it.
 To add/modify/suggest changes to CVE_* keywords and their data structures please do X (issue in GitHub?
 TBD) so that we can consider it.

-# The CVE top level objects
+# CVE JSON root level object

-THe CVE is comprised of a number of top level objects.
-Essentially the "root" object is just a JSON object with members that in turn are objects.
-These objects can in turn contain more objects, arrays, strings and so on.
+The CVE JSON format is comprised of a number of strings (CVE_data_type, CVE_data_format, CVE_data_version) and then a variety of top level objects, referred to as "containers" that can in turn contain more container objects, strings, lists of data and so on.
+Essentially the "root" object is just a JSON object "{}".

+# CVE JSON string items

+There are several special string values that can exist at the root level of the CVE JSON data, and one special one, the CVE_data_version, which can exist in the root or within any container.

 ## CVE_data_type

-CVE/CNA/MENTOR must be present in root level, can be present in root level only [single]
+This string identifies what kind of data is held in this JSON file.
+This is mandatory and designed to prevent problems with attempting to detect what kind of file this is.
+Valid values for this string are CVE, CNA, CVEMENTOR.

+Mandatory in: root level
+Optional in: none

 ## CVE_data_format

-MITRE/other must be present in root level, can be present in root level or can be a child of anything [single]
+This string identifies what data format is used in this JSON file.
+This is mandatory and designed to prevent problems with attempting to detect what format of data is used.
+Valid values for this string are MITRE, it can also be user defined (e.g. for internal use).

+Mandatory in: root level
+Optional in: all containers

 ## CVE_data_version

-must be present in root level, can be present in root level or can be a child of anything [single]
+This identifies which version of the data format is in use.
+This is mandatory and designed to prevent problems with attempting to detect what format of data is used.

+Mandatory in: root level, any containers not in same version as parent container/root level object Optional in: all containers

+# CVE JSON containers

+These objects can in turn contain more objects, arrays, strings and so on.
+The reason for this is so that each top level object type can contain self identifying data such as CVE_Data_version.
+Most objects can in turn contains virtually any other object.
+In general if you traverse into the nested tree of objects you should not encounter any chains that contains more than one instance of a given object container.

 ## CVE_data_meta